outlandnish/canipulator-bringup/README.md

 # Canipulator

-Use this repo to test out the functionality of your Canipulator.
-You'll need PlatformIO - the easiest way is to install the PlatformIO plugin for VS Code.
+Use this repo to test out the functionality of your Canipulator (based on the ESP32-C6 platform).

+## Requirements

+* PlatformIO

 ## Setup